dmaulikr/Simply-Zen/README.md

 * Implement 3D-Touch
 * Add my own photos for quote of the day
 * Add user history / history details screens
-* Finish this and then start on Apple TV Version
 * Probably some stuff I haven't thought of yet

 ## Contributing